Wyver-Solutions/wyver-solutions/_posts/2015-10-28-getting-started-with-moodle.md

 alt: Moodle logo
 img-credit: Moodle.org
 ---
-[This post is a copy of a response made to a query on the <a href="http://learningandskillsgroup.ning.com/forum/topics/moodle-advice" target="_blank">Learning & Skills group forum</a>]
+[This post is a copy of a response made to a query on the <a href="http://learningandskillsgroup.ning.com/forum/topics/moodle-advice" target="_blank">Learning &amp; Skills group forum</a>]

 If you&rsquo;re looking for help on setting up a Moodle site, you&rsquo;re going to be spoilt for choice...